 Corollary 2.
-Given strategic substitutability of financial regulatory policies with c > T, if countries show relatively low asymmetries in political economic characteristics and higher policy continuity as represented in a higher discount factor, the simple adoption of an international coordination mechanism for financial regulation might enable international policy coordination in financial regulation, even without a credible enforcement mechanism to implement a cooperative strategy.
+Given strategic substitutability of financial regulatory policies with c > T, if countries show relatively low asymmetry in political economic characteristics and take long-term policy approaches as represented in a higher discount factor, the simple adoption of an international coordination mechanism for financial regulation might enable international policy coordination in financial regulation, even without a credible enforcement mechanism to implement the cooperative strategy.